Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

 Ozette

-The Ozette area is currently open, including the Ozette Campground (primitive).
+The Ozette area is currently open.
+The Ozette Campground (primitive) is open but often closes in the winter due to flooding.
 All campsites are available on a first-come, first-served basis.

 Please check with the Washington State Department of Transportation before traveling, as SR 112 has been subject to frequent closure and/or detours resulting from recent flooding and landslides.